Richard Dawson: Family Feud host and TV stardom

+From 1974 to 1975, Dawson hosted the revival of the Masquerade Party with Jay Stewart announcing.

 Dawson was a frequent guest host for Tonight Show host Johnny Carson, hosting 14 times during 1979.
 Dawson was a contender for the role of Tonight Show host in the event that Carson left the show, a move that Carson was seriously considering during 1979–80.
 Carson ended up remaining as host until 1992.
 Two of the few Carson-era Tonight Show episodes that did not air on the night they were intended were guest hosted by Dawson.
 During one, actress Della Reese suffered a near-fatal aneurysm midinterview during taping; the remainder of the episode was cancelled.
 (Reese later recovered.)
-The other featured an untimely monologue regarding the danger of flying on aeroplanes; it was replaced with a rerun because it would have aired the same night as the crash of American Airlines Flight 191 in Chicago, which killed all 271 people aboard, as well as two on the ground.
+The other featured a prescient monologue regarding the danger of flying on aeroplanes; it was replaced with a rerun because it would have aired the same night as the crash of American Airlines Flight 191 in Chicago, which killed all 271 people aboard, as well as two on the ground.
 The episode was aired several weeks later.

+Dawson also had a few roles as a voice actor, working with Hanna Barbera and having the lead role in Treasure Island (1973) where he voiced Long John Silver.
+From 1973 to 1974 he had a reuccuring role as Richard Richardson on The New Dick Van Dyke Show.